Nursing Home Pre-Planning

 While Medicaid eligibility regarding long-term care was not overly restrictive in the past, there has been a steady drift towards more complex and limiting rules, the latest being the Deficit Reduction Act of 2005 which went into effect in 2006.
 These changes have resulted in complex eligibility requirements for those in need of Medicaid benefits.
 It’s no longer as easy as reviewing one’s bank statements.
-There are a myriad of regulations involving look-back periods, income caps, transfer penalties and waiting periods to plan around.
-Considering the likelihood of needing long term care and its ruinous cost, shouldn’t you make nursing home pre-planning part of your estate plan?
+There is a myriad of regulations involving look-back periods, income caps, transfer penalties and waiting periods to plan around.
+Considering the 70% likelihood of needing long-term care and its ruinous cost, shouldn’t you make nursing home pre-planning part of your estate plan?

 When we hear the word “crisis,” we think of disasters or calamities of epic proportions.
 Well, that is where many Americans find themselves when they (or a family member) try to stay above water financially when dealing with the outrageous costs involved with senior care—especially when care facilities are involved.